Indigenous leaders angry about coronavirus risk from Brazilian military visit

 Illegal mining threatens Brazil's last major isolated tribe https://br.reuters.com/article/domesticNews/idBRKBN23X2PF-OBRDN

-(Reporting by Adriano Machado Writing by Anthony Boadle Editing by Robert Birsel)
+(Reporting by Adriano Machado Writing by Anthony Boadle Editing by Robert Birsel and Giles Elgood)

 ((anthony.boadle@tr.com +55 61 98204-1110; https://twitter.com/anthonyboadle;))